inirah02/hsp-bytes/posts/tech-sees-potential.md

 ---
 title: "Latest Tech Sees Global Potential"
-description: This is a post on My Blog about leveraging agile frameworks.
+description: A closeup on the intersection of DL and HealthCare.
 date: 2021-08-02
 tags:
   -industrystories